Video Chat with a Photography Expert - Live

 Sirui A1205 Tripod with Y-11 Ball Head Overview

-The A1205 Carbon Fiber Tripod with Y-11 Ball Head from Sirui is a 5-section tripod that weighs 2.2 lb.
-The 8x carbon fiber legs fold a full 180° in reverse to make it a compact 14.6".
-With the center column fully extended, the tripod can reach a maximum working height of 55.1".
-Additionally, with a load capacity of 22 lb, this tripod is suitable for a pro DSLR with a large telephoto lens.
+The A1205 Tripod with Y-11 Ball Head from Sirui has 5-section carbon fiber legs that fold a full 180° in reverse to make it a compact 14.6" length for storage and transport.
+Fully extend the center column for a maximum working height of 55.1".
+The 22 lb load capacity allows you to attach a pro DSLR with a large telephoto lens.

-The hook at the bottom of the center column enables you to hang a small sandbag or camera bag to stabilize the tripod.
-Plus, variable leg-angles allow the tripod to have a minimum height of 10.2", and the center column is also reversible to let you get even closer to the ground.
-Sometimes a tripod is not allowed in certain areas because space is limited.
-That is when a useful feature comes into play–the tripod's leg detaches and converts into a monopod.
-You can increase the height of this monopod by attaching the center column to it.
+A hook at the bottom of the center column can be used to hang a small sandbag or camera bag to stabilize the tripod.
+Variable leg angles allow a minimum height of 10.2", and you can reverse the center column to get even closer to the ground.
+The tripod's leg detaches and converts into a monopod that increases in height by attaching the center column.

-The included Y-11 Ball Head is Arca-type compatible and comes equipped with a quick release plate.
-It also has a knob-style lock for the clamp, and two separate knobs control the movement of the ball and 360° panning base.
-In addition, with the ball head's single-cut notch, the camera can be placed in a 90° angle.
+The included Y-11 ball head is Arca-type compatible and comes equipped with a quick release plate.
+It also has a knob-style lock for the clamp, and two separate knobs control movement of the ball and 360° panning base.
+Place your camera at a 90° angle using the ball head's single-cut notch.

-The 8x carbon fiber legs have 5-sections and the legs fold in reverse to a compact 14.6"
+The carbon fiber legs have 5 sections that fold in reverse to a compact 14.6" for storage and transport

-Weight and stability can be increased on the support by adding a small sand bag or camera bag to the hook located at the bottom of the center column
+Weight and stability can be increased on the support by adding a small sand bag or camera bag to the hook on the bottom of the center column

-The tripod's detachable leg converts into a monopod and the height is increase when the leg is attached to the center column
+The tripod's detachable leg converts to a monopod and the height increases when the leg is attached to the center column

-The Y-11 Ball Head has separate knobs for the pan and tilt, and a single cut notch for a 90° angle position of the camera
+The Y-11 ball head has separate knobs for pan and tilt, plus a single cut notch for angling the camera 90°

 Sirui A1205 Tripod with Y-11 Ball Head Specs